 When the students finished reading the book, they were supposed to write vignettes in a style similar to Cisneros’.
 A vignette is a very short piece of writing that focuses on a specific episode or description.
 Since I’m a

 n attention-seeking creative writer stellar substitute teacher, I wanted to give them an example vignette to work from (in addition to all of the vignettes in the book) – so I wrote my first vignette.

 And I fell in love.

-I’m sharing that vignette today, and in the future, I will be sharing others.
-I hope that you enjoy getting a little peak into my past and my present.
+I’m sharing that vignette today; I hope that you enjoy getting a little peak into a moment that I hold sacred in my heart.

 So without further ado… my life in vignette.

 Grandma sat on the edge of her bed – long hair down her back like a silk waterfall.
 All these years and still no gray.
 My fingers followed the brush, feeling my own hair – passed down from her head to mine.
 She always kept her hair long, wearing it in braids and ponytails even though my uncle said she was too old.
 She laughed at the idea of wearing old lady hair.
 “I’m not that old,” she said.
 And behind all the layers of soft wrinkles, she wasn’t.